RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 # Refurbishment activities

-The planned refurbishment activites for this Commodore 128 (Order may vary.
-Several of them in parallel):
+The planned refurbishment activities for this Commodore 128 are as follows (order may vary, and several activities may be carried out in parallel):

-- [x] Refurbish mainboard
+- [x] Refurbish the mainboard
 - [x] Refurbish the keyboard
 - [x] Refurbish the casing
 - [x] Testing and validation

-The plan can be updated during the refurbishment process.
-Sometimes I discover areas that needs special attention.
+The plan may be updated during the refurbishment process, as areas requiring special attention are sometimes discovered.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)